dereuromark/cakephp-ratings/README.md

 * CakePHP 3.0+
 * PHP 5.4+

-This cake3 branch only works for **CakePHP3.x** - please use the master branch for CakePHP 2.x!
+This branch only works for **CakePHP3.x** - please use the respective branch for CakePHP 2.x!
-**It is still dev** (no stable release yet), please be careful with using it.

 ## Documentation